Past Glimpse: Travel Guide To Visit The Korean Folk Village in Yongin, South Korea

 We spent a lot of time watching the different performances happening around the village, which included a tightrope walker carefully balancing his way across with the help of a hand-painted fan, an equestrian act intermixed with acrobatics to the rhythms of PSY’s Gangnam Style (very true to the period…ey, sexy lady, oh oh oh oh, oppa Gangnam Style!), and a traditional wedding ceremony which did not include a ‘You may now kiss the bride.’

-Door painting at the Korean Folk Village in Yongin, South Korea
+Door painting of a tiger and bird at the Korean Folk Village in Yongin, South Korea

 After taking in all the performances, we wandered around the hundreds of buildings that make up the village.
 There were pavilions, Buddhist temples, workshops, food markets, and homes for noblemen, scholars, farmers and commoners.